lee2sman/cui_spring2021/week9/README.md

 5. Now implement the coding based on the given starter code

 You do not need to turn in the answer to these questions.
 Just a link to your program.

+[code on glitch](https://glitch.com/edit/#!/voice-commands-starter) - project starter example for a list-making VUI